lart-bangor/research-assistant/docs/source/users/installation.rst

       python3 -m pipenv run python3 ./manage.py run

-Obviously, you will not have to open a Terminal, do :code:`cd ~/research/client` and then type :code:`python3 -m pipenv run python3 ./manage.py run` every time.
+Obviously, you will not want to open a Terminal, do :code:`cd ~/research/client` and then type :code:`python3 -m pipenv run python3 ./manage.py run` every time.
 You can create a shortcut which can be clicked to launch the app by following these additional steps: